-3.19.5.1 Sustainability management plan
+3.19.6.1 Sustainability management plan

 SCDOT would develop a project management system that can manage the scope, scale and complexity of the Carolina Crossroads project while seeking to improve sustainable performance.
 The plan would include project roles, responsibilities and authorities within the project team for addressing the issues of sustainability for the project.
 The plan would also include a sustainability management policy commensurate with the scope, scale and complexity of the project.
-The plan would build upon the sustainability goals developed during the DEIS process and include:
+The plan would build upon the sustainability goals developed during the DEIS and FEIS process and include:

-- Federal, state, and local agency roles, as well as the roles of project stakeholders within the affected communities. - Commitments from SCDOT and the project team to meet or exceed health and safety standards and implement the project's sustainability objectives and targets. - List of project goals, objectives, and performance targets related to sustainability within the community. - Processes and management controls in the form of procedures, flowcharts, checklists, and other documented control measures
+• Federal, state, and local agency roles, as well as the roles of project stakeholders within the affected communities.

+- Environmental commitments made as an outcome of the FEIS - Commitments from SCDOT and the project team to meet or exceed health and safety standards and implement the project's sustainability objectives and targets. - List of project goals, objectives, and performance targets related to sustainability within the community. - Processes and management controls in the form of procedures, flowcharts, checklists, and other documented control measures

-3.19.5.2 Documentation of materials and resources
+3.19.6.2 Documentation of materials and resources

 Tracking materials and resource usage during construction are key sustainability considerations of the project.
 SCDOT would consider innovation in construction and operation methods to meet the project's sustainability goals.
+The construction contractor(s) would be required to prepare a Construction Waste Management Plan and develop waste and materials usage reporting protocols.

-3.19.5.2.1 Use of regional materials
+3.19.6.2.1 Use of regional materials